abushong/LaborNeighbor/README.md

 # LaborNeighbor
-Capstone React Projec for Labor Neighbor
+Capstone React Project for Labor Neighbor

 ## Requirements for use
 Must have nodejs installed in order to run the application.
 This can be downloaded at the [node site](https://nodejs.org/en/).
 Also need to include font awesome from npm.
 To do this, navigate to project directory and enter: "npm install --save font-awesome"